wangjunlem/msianspr-covid-faq/pca.md

 ## I would like to travel on a different date from the dates in the PCA application.
 Am I allowed to do so? {#pca-date-change}

-No, you must travel on the dates that were mentioned.
+If there are unforeseen circumstances, [appeals can be made](https://safetravel.ica.gov.sg/malaysia/pca/faq#1-my-employee-is-unable-to-enter-singapore-on-the-date-indicated-in-the-application-can-i-amend-the-application-and-seek-a-refund-for-the-covid-19-pcr-test) by your employer to MTI.

-No amendments are allowed once the PCA application is approved.
+Otherwise, you must travel on the dates that were mentioned; no amendments are allowed once the PCA application is approved.
 The PCA pre-payment for SHN and swab will be forfeited and not refunded.
 A new PCA application can only be done 90 days after your last entry date.

 You may still [exit to Malaysia](/non-pca-sg-to-my) and [re-enter Singapore](/non-pca-my-to-sg) without the PCA, subject to the conditions and process as a non-PCA traveller.